shruthiv713/DesignPatterns/src/main/java/org/patterns/structural/strategy/README.md

   - Change algorithms at runtime - Swap one algorithm with another without modifying the context class
   - Add new algorithms easily - To introduce a new algorithm, you simply create a new class that implements the algorithm interface, without touching the existing code. (open-close principle)
   - Avoid conditional logic - Avoid long if-else blocks that decide which algorithm to use
+  - Decouples the client from the concrete implementation of the algorithm

 ## Design Principles used